AleksanderTyc/eksperyment-absences/README.md

 ## History

-The application was written as a self-development project in Spring 2020.
+The application was written as a self-development proof of concept project in Spring 2020.
 It uses Python Flask and Bootstrap4.

 ## Give it a try